Get

 Appearance

 They also have mascara markings on their face, which are dark lines that run down their cheeks and resemble ancient Egyptians’ makeup.
-The Mau’s eyes are usually green, and they hold their medium-length tail high above their back.
+The Mau’s eyes are usually green, and they often hold their medium-length tail high above their back.

 egyptian mau crawling